Hijab row: Karnataka CM tells students to follow dress code, ‘maintain peace’ till HC takes up case

 Jnanendra said the uniform is a symbol of equality and advised the students to “think beyond religion”.
 He also suspected the role of “vested interests” behind the controversy and said he has told the police to inquire.

-State Primary and Secondary Education Minister BC Nagesh, too, alleged that “hidden hands” were behind making the hijab controversy an international news, according to The Times of India.
+State Primary and Secondary Education Minister BC Nagesh, too, alleged that “hidden hands” were behind making the hijab controversy a subject of international news, according to The Times of India.

 Nagesh alleged that the “problem” was never reported “all these years” in any college and that students followed rules regarding the uniform.
 The minister claimed that some members of a religious organisation had “brainwashed” students in December.
 According to the minister, only six of the 92 students at the Udupi Pre-University College want to wear the hijab to class.